mide-dev/cleanbites_project/README.md

 1. **Data:**  So far I started off with over 20,000 restaurants in London and I hope to include other cities as well.
 This data is obtained by scraping publicly available data from Google Maps and cleaning it with python.

-2. **Official Health and Hygiene Score:** This score is a critical indicator of the cleanliness and safety of a dining establishment, helping customers make informed choices.
+2. **Official Health and Hygiene Score:** This score is a critical indicator of the cleanliness and safety of a dining establishment.
+The data is obtained from the official UK health and hygiene inspections.

 3. **Google Places Detail Enrichment:** I've enriched each place by adding data from Google Places API.